mrt-prodz/imgconvert.sh/README.md

         ./imgconvert.sh -s ~/Wallpaper -d /tmp -i jpg -o png

-To convert only jpg images with a filename starting with box* and save inside /tmp run:
+To convert only jpg images with a filename starting with box\* (escape the wildcard) and save in /tmp:

-        ./imgconvert.sh -s ~/Wallpaper -n box* -d /tmp -i jpg -o png
+        ./imgconvert.sh -s ~/Wallpaper -n box\* -d /tmp -i jpg -o png

 To convert all your png images inside your folder $HOME/icons to xbm while keeping transparency, you can add convert specific arguments/options at the end of the command like the following: